ArgonneEducation/ai_for_science_teacher_institute/README.md

 <br>
 <br>
 Click on Select to start the kernel.
 This just means that it is activating the ability for JupyterLite to run python code.
-You are now ready to explore the notebook! git adgit
+You are now ready to explore the notebook!
+The other notebooks should remain available to you in the left pane of your screen.